-Using a computer special master with a law degree, litigation experience and computer forensic ability is going to cost \$350.00 to \$550.00 per hour depending upon training, experience and stature, but the additional cost should be offset by a quicker resolution of discovery disputes and a diminished reliance upon the court acting in camera.
+Using a computer special master with a law degree, litigation experience and computer forensic ability is going to cost \$350.00 to \$550.00 or more per hour depending upon training, experience and stature, but the additional cost should be offset by a quicker resolution of discovery disputes and a diminished reliance upon the court acting in camera.
 The use of an impartial master with computer skills can also free the parties from having to hire their own computer forensic experts.
-For more on this, read, Finding the Right Computer Forensics Expert, infra.
+For more on this, read, "Finding the Right Computer Forensics Expert," at www.craigball.com.